Emergency Medical Services

 Ambulance 4417 is a 2021 Ford F550 Osage Advanced Life Support Ambulance.
 4417 responds to emergency medical service alarms as well as to residential and commercial first alarms.
 4417 is stationed at Engine House 1.

 Ambulance 4427 is a 2018 Osage life support vehicle.
 The Osage patient care module is mounted on an International 4300 Chassis.
 It was placed in service in September 2017 at Engine House 2.
 4427 responds to emergency medical service alarms as well as to residential and commercial first alarms.
 4427 is stationed at Engine House 2.

 Reserve Ambulance 4497

-Reserve Ambulance 4497 is a 2009 Osage life support vehicle.
-The Osage patient care module is mounted on a GMC C-4500 Chassis.
-It was placed in service in May, 2010.
+Reserve Ambulance 4497 is a 2014 Osage life support vehicle.
+The Osage patient care module is mounted on an International 4300 chassis.
+It was placed in service in April 2014 at Engine House 2.
 4497 is placed in service when 4417 or 4427 is out of service for maintenance or for special assignments.